theforeman/foreman-documentation/guides/README.md

 * Update `web/content/js/nav.js` to add a new item on the top-level menu.

 New guides can typically be created as copies of existing guides, just make sure to clean images, topics and `docinfo.xml`.

-### Reviewing

-If the review would result in many comments in a GitHub pull request, consider checking out the topic branch and putting necessary changes on top of author's work instead of making the comments.